The Magic School Bus (TV series): Effect on science education

 Both the book series and the television series have been used as tools in classrooms since their original releases.
-Several studies have suggested that the Magic School Bus's inclusion of fantastical elements helps students understand the basics of a concept before introducing them to more complicated vocabulary and images.
+Several studies have suggested that the Magic School Buss inclusion of fantastical elements helps students understand the basics of a concept before introducing them to more complicated vocabulary and images.
 The book series was originally created to serve as a tool for kids to learn about and get interested in science while also providing entertainment.
-Becoming a classroom tool has allowed the Magic School Bus to continue to be a relevant piece of educational media that has allowed teachers to better explain and introduce science to young children as intended when it was originally published by Joanna Cole.
+Becoming a classroom tool has allowed The Magic School Bus to continue to be a relevant piece of educational media that has allowed teachers to better explain and introduce science to young children as intended when it was originally published by Joanna Cole.

-Additionally, many scientists today credit early exposure to The Magic School Bus and other programs on PBS geared towards science education as a reason they chose their respective field later in life.
-Because of this widespread affect, it has become the subject for further studies on its impact on early childhood development in regards to science education.
+Additionally, many scientists today credit early exposure to The Magic School Bus and other programs on PBS geared towards science education as a reason that they chose their respective fields later in life.
+Because of this widespread effect, it has become the subject for further studies on its impact on early childhood development in regards to science education.